ByteAtATime/bg-ctf/test/challenge6/README.md

-# Challenge 6: The Gas Game
+# Challenge 6: Meet all the conditions

 In this challenge, you need to satisfy multiple conditions including contract interface requirements and precise gas control!